 Macroglossine in shape, but abdomen less flattened dorsally.
 Tongue-case fairly prominent; antenna slightly longer than fore leg; no coxal piece.
 Surface moderately shiny; head and wing-case smooth; thorax minutely shagreened.
 Abdomen more coarsely shagreened and pitted laterally towards hind margins of segments; front bevel of segment 9 with a wide deep channel at its front margin, and the rest of bevel covered with narrow, short ridges.
 Spiracle of 2 indicated by a narrow oval depression almost covered by a small transverse oblong lobe projecting from the front margin of 3; other spiracles oval, flush, edges of central slit raised.
 Cremaster elongate-triangular, ending in a simple point, flattened dorsally and ventrally, surface shiny, dorsum finely rugose, venter finely longitudinally striate, tip smooth (Bell & Scott, 1937).

 Larval hostplants.
-So far, only known from Rubia cordifolia in China (Tuozhan Fang, pers. comm.
+So far, only known from Rubia cordifolia (Tuozhan Fang, pers. comm.
 2018) and Leptodermis oblonga (YuChen Zhang, pers. comm 2023) in northeastern China, but recorded on Galium and Rubia cordifolia in the Himalaya (Bell & Scott, 1937).

 China: Beijing (Changyang; Shentangyu Natural Scenic Area, Huairou County); Shandong (Tai'an; Qingdao); Shaanxi (Taibai Shan); south Gansu (Beishui Hu); Henan; Shanghai (Jiading, 1000'); Zhejiang (Jiakou, 1700'); Hubei (Yichang); Sichuan (Baoxing; Emei Shan; Kangding; Yu Shan; Zhaotong); Chongqing (Fengjie); Yunnan (Kunming; Wenshan; Weixi; Zhaotong; Gaoligong Shan); Guizhou; Hunan (Dayong); Jiangxi (Tiancun).